ORNAMENTAL FALLACY

 3. An etymological argument against the decorative view of the ornatus

-Are the figures ornaments?
-The word ornament is a copy of the Latin ornamentum (adj. ornatus, verb ornare).
-The primary meaning of ornamentum is: “1.
-Apparatus, tackle, equipment […] harness, collar […] armor” (Gaffiot [1934], Ornamentum).
-The past participle adjective ornatus shares this fundamental meaning.
-The phrase: “naves omni genere armorum ornatissimae” (C. Julius Caesar [The Gallic Wars] 3, 14, 2) translates as “boats with ample equipment [weapons and tackles]” (ibid.).
-Thus, an ornatus speech is a speech well equipped to fulfill its function.
-When dealing with a choice to be made in public affairs, a well-equipped rhetorical discourse is a well-argued discourse.
-The arguments are indeed part of the ornamenta, the equipment of the discourse.
+The phrase: « naves omni genere armorum ornatissimae » (C. Julius Caesar [The Gallic Wars] 3, 14, 2) translates to “boats with ample equipment [weapons and tackles].”
+(Ibid.).
+Thus, an ornatus speech is, litterally speaking, a speech well equipped to fulfill its function.
+In the context of public affairs, a well-equipped rhetorical discourse is a well-argued one.
+The arguments are in fact part of the ornamenta, the equipment of the discourse.